kibook/s1kd-tools/tools/s1kd-newdm/README.md

 -t, --techname &lt;tech&gt;
 The tech name of the new data module.

+-V, --infoname-variant &lt;variant&gt;
+The info name variant of the new data module.

 -v, --verbose
 Print the file name of the newly created data module.